By: Stan Popovich

 Learn More About How You Can Manage Your Fear

 When fearful thoughts and anxiety make every day a struggle, you need real, practical advice.
-In “A Layman’s Guide to Managing Anxiety,” author and fellow anxiety sufferer Stanley Popovich offers just that: more than 100 straightforward, non-resistant fear management techniques you can use right away.
+In “A Layman’s Guide To Managing Fear”, author and fellow anxiety sufferer Stanley Popovich offers just that: more than 100 straightforward, non-resistant fear management techniques you can use right away.

-Far from being just another collection of inspirational quotes, this guide draws from psychology, Christianity, and personal experience to give you real-world, practical techniques for dealing with everyday anxiety.
+Far from being just another collection of inspirational quotes, Stan’s book draws from Psychology, Christianity, and personal experience to give you real-world, practical techniques for dealing with everyday anxiety.
 It’s also supported by real information and evidence; professional counselors have reviewed and approved the guide, and many have recommended it to clients.

 Whether you’re unable to afford counseling or simply want another tool at your disposal, Stan’s book can be a valuable resource.
 Order your copy online today and start behaving your way to a calmer, less stressful life.